- Blackheads develop due to a buildup of natural oils and debris within pores

 When to See a Dermatologist

-If you have tried at-home treatments for a number of weeks and your symptoms have not cleared, it is recommended that you consult a dermatologist for advice and professional treatment.
+If you feel your acne is not responding to at-home or OTC treatments, or if it worsens, it is recommended that you consult a dermatologist for advice and professional treatment.

 Blackheads are a form of noninflammatory acne but can develop into inflammatory acne if left untreated and bacteria accumulates.
 Blackheads are the result of excess oils, dead skin cells and debris becoming trapped within pores.

 Blackheads tend to form in those areas of the body that have the most sebaceous glands.
 This is usually the T- zone on the face as well as the chest, back and shoulders.